WHAT FILAMENT IS GOOD FOR CAR PARTS?

 PETG FILAMENT:

-While PETG performs well under moderate heat conditions, prolonged exposure to high temperatures, such as those experienced inside a car on a hot day, will sometimes cause PETG parts to soften or deform.
+• While PETG performs well under moderate heat conditions, prolonged exposure to high temperatures, such as those experienced inside a car on a hot day, will cause PETG parts to soften

 For 3d printed parts that will be exposed to direct sunlight and high temperatures you should consider filaments with an even higher heat resistance like: